2023 Audi Q5 Sportback

 Interior

 How’s the interior?
-With the Sportback design, it can be a bit more difficult to get in and out than the standard Q5 — especially for tall passengers.
+With the Sportback design, it can be a bit more difficult to get in and out compared to the standard Q5 — especially for tall passengers.
 But once you're inside, the cabin is spacious whether you're sitting in the front or the back seat.
 We also like the commanding driving position that provides impressive outward visibility.

 Technology